kennymc-c/ucr2-integration-requests/README.md

 --form 'file=@"uc-intg-requests-$VERSION-aarch64.tar.gz"'
 ```

+There is also a Core API GUI available at https://[Remote-IP]/doc/core-rest/.
+Scroll down to POST intg/install and click on Try it out, choose a file and then click on Execute.

 UC plans to integrate the upload function to the web configurator once they get enough positive feedback from developers (and users).
-The current status can be tracked in this issue: [#79](https://github.com/unfoldedcircle/feature-and-bug-tracker/issues/79)
+The current status can be tracked in this issue: [#79](https://github.com/unfoldedcircle/feature-and-bug-tracker/issues/79).

 ### Run on a separate device as an external integration driver